Frequently Asked Questions

 2. What measures are in place to ensure the safety of my child?

 We thank you for entrusting your child with us, and his/her safety is our priority.
 First, in the interest of preventing emergencies, we maintain a high level of supervision: each student is assigned to a class based on their age.
 They move through their day with their assigned class as they go from one teaching artist’s class to the next.
 Lunch and outdoor theatre games has a minimum of two teaching artists supervising the students at all times.
 Attendance is taken both at drop-off and at the beginning of each class.
 Students must get a pass to go to the restrooms and are forbidden to roam the grounds unsupervised.
 We have procedures in place for any type of emergency and all staff members are trained in these procedures.
 If your child is in need of medical attention, staff members are trained in CPR and First Aid.
 We are also located two minutes from Scripps Memorial Hospital Encinitas.
 Should camp be closed due to unforeseen circumstances or should an emergency arise, parents and guardians will be contacted.
 A detailed message will also be available by calling (760) 295-7541 and on Intrepid’s website.

 3. What is the procedure for regular drop-off and pick-up?

 Mostly we’ll eat outside.
-The campus of San Dieguito Acadey has nice lawns and a beautiful amphitheatre and courtyard.
+Both the campus of the Encinitas Community Center and the campus of San Dieguito Acadey have beautiful outdoor areas.
 If it’s raining or beastly hot, we’ll eat inside.
 At the beginning, we eat in our small groups so people can get to know one another, but as camp goes on, campers can eat with any of their friends.

 Camp Intrepid is not a peanut-free environment.
 Please contact us to discuss any food allergies your child may have.